funcool/promesa/doc/user-guide.md

 ## Contributing

 Unlike Clojure and other Clojure contrib libs, this project does not have many restrictions for contributions.
-Just open a issue or pull request.
+Just open an issue or pull request.

 ### Get the Code